 How to Become a Counselor in Ohio

 Ohio requires licensure for many of the common counseling professions.
 A master’s degree in a related field is also required other than some types of substance abuse counseling.
 There are many counseling schools in Ohio that offer programs to help you meet education requirements in the state.
 The licensure process may also include passing related exams and submitting evidence of necessary work experience.
 If you already hold a license in another state and are looking to practice in Ohio, visit our Counseling License Reciprocity Guide.

 1. Decide which area of counseling to pursue.

-Each type of counseling licensure in Ohio has different requirements for education and work experience.
-The first step to beginning a career in this field is choosing the specific type of counseling you’d like to pursue.
+Since each type of counseling licensure in Ohio has different requirements for education and work experience, the first step to beginning a career in this field is choosing the specific type of counseling you’d like to pursue.